-This banana smoothie is not only delicious, but is also full of protein, potassium, vitamins and more, which is what makes it a great Suhoor snack recipe.
-The addition of the frozen banana gives it a creamier texture, and eliminates the need for too much ice.
-And it’s pretty convenient for a Suhoor meal, as you’ll be able to ingest the entire thing in a couple minutes flat!
+This banana smoothie is not only delicious but is also full of protein, potassium, vitamins, and more, which is what makes it a great Suhoor snack recipe.
+The addition of the frozen banana gives it a creamier texture and eliminates the need for too much ice.
+And it’s pretty convenient for a Suhoor meal, as you’ll be able to ingest the entire thing in a couple of minutes flat!

 1 cup plain unsweetened almond milk

 1/2 cup plain full fat Greek yogurt

 A pinch of ground cinnamon